MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-git-deployment-pipelines.md

 Lakehouse deployment pipelines integration capabilities:

 * Deployment across Dev-Test-Production workspaces.
-* Lakehouse can be removed as a depedent object upon deployment.
+* Lakehouse can be removed as a dependent object upon deployment.
 Mapping different Lakehouses within the deployment pipeline context is also supported.
   * If nothing is specified during deployment pipeline configuration, a new Lakehouse object with same name, is created in the target workspace.
 Notebook and Spark Job Definitions are remapped to reference the new Lakehouse object in the new workspace.
   * If the Lakehouse dependency is configured to reference a different Lakehouse during deployment pipeline configuration time, such as the upstream Lakehouse, a new Lakehouse object with same name, is created in the target workspace, __but Notebooks and Spark Job Definitions references are preserved as requested__.
   * SQL Analytics endpoints and semantic models are provisioned as part of the Lakehouse deployment.